JohnYoungSuh/splunk-mcp-server2/README.md

 # Splunk MCP Server

 A Model Context Protocol (MCP) server that enables AI assistants to securely search, analyze, and validate Splunk queries with built-in safety guardrails.
+The goal is to develop an AI development bot that not only understands important and distinctive patterns in Splunk Technology Add-on (TA), Supporting Add-on (SA), Domain Add-on (DA), and App development, but also enforces good programming practices to help learners adopt and reinforce effective patterns during their Splunk development journey.

 ## Overview